Jbleezy/BO1-Reimagined/README.md

 * Mystery Box always initially spawns randomly on maps that the box can spawn randomly
 * Mystery Box can initially spawn in the start room on maps that the box can spawn randomly
 * Mystery Box can initially spawn anywhere on Five
-* Five: all 6 barriers in the start room are enabled
 * Mule Kick disabled on all maps except Moon
 * Turrets attack players (won't attack the team that activated the turret)
 * Players gain 10 points for slowing down a player if they are below full health
 * If an enemy player assisted in getting a player down, the player will gain 5% of the player's points who downed
 * When a enemy player bleeds out, players gain 10% of their current points
-* COTD: director spawns 2 random powerdowns
 * Removed all normal powerups except for Fire Sale
 * Fire Sale: makes traps cost 10 points
 * Powerups replaced by powerdowns: powerups that do negative effects but don't effect the team that grabs the powerup